-For $4.95, you get a refillable ball that will last a long time as long as you don't overfill it and are gentle when you cinch it closed.
+This refillable ball will last a long time as long as you don't overfill it and are gentle when you cinch it closed.
 BD sells a non-refillable version for a dollar less, and we really can't think of a good reason to spend a dollar less for something you're just going to throw away.
-The Metolius refillable Chalk Sock is about 50 cents less, so unless you're buying these things buy the hundreds, just go with what's most appealing to you.
+The Metolius refillable Chalk Sock is a little less, so unless you're buying these things by the hundreds, just go with what's most appealing to you.

 Again, the BD ball is definitely the best choice for those who feel they need to have a lot of chalk on their hands to climb well but are required to use a chalk ball in the gym.
 One of our testers likes to make sure there is a ball in his chalk bag for alpine climbing since strong updrafts tend to blow loose chalk out of the bag.